gRastello/Mankai/doc/native_functions.md

 `(/ n1 n2 ... nm)`

-Where `n1`, `n2`, ..., `nm` are all expressions that evaluate to numbers return the result of `n1 / n2 / ... / nm`.
+Where `n1`, `n2`, ..., `nm` are all numbers return the result of `n1 / n2 / ... / nm`.
 A runtime error is reported if any of the given arguments do not evaluate to a number.

 #### Using `/` as a unary operator
 When `/` is used as a unary operator it returns the multiplicative inverse of the given argument i.e. `(/ n)` evaluates to `1 / n` (if `n` evaluates to a number, otherwise a runtime error is reported).